Deziel0495/ImprovedTowTruckScript/README.md

 - Once at your destination, get out of the truck and type `/tow` in chat again to detach the vehicle from the flatbed.

 ## Known Issues
-If another player is next to you when the command is entered the vehicle may not attach/detach.
-Ask them to step away.
-The cause of this has been identified and is being worked on.
+If another player is next to you when the command is entered the vehicle may not attach/detach. **Ask them to step away.** The cause of this has been identified (the raycast is detecting the other player instead of the vehicle) and it is being worked on.

 ## Planned Features
 - Restricted vehicles.
 (Keep people from towing large vehicles such as a helicopter or plane.)